cicada-lang/cicada-solo/docs/manual/basic/01-built-in-types.md

-For `Pair` the second type is fixed, while for `Sigma` the second type can change, when first expression is different.
+For `Pair` the second type is fixed, while for `Sigma` the second type can change, when the first expression is different.

 ``` cicada
 check! [x: Pair(Type, Type) | car(x)]: Type